 Earlier, the Gujarat government had opposed the plea saying that it would have a “serious demoralising effect” on the investigating agencies.

-- Bilkis Bano rape case: SC gives Gujarat govt 6 weeks to reply on action against cops
+- Bilkis Bano gangrape case: Gujarat govt given last chance to apprise SC on action against guilty cops

 - Akshardham attack: SC declines to grant compensation to 6 acquitted in case